-- 1. Prepare the TLC chamber.
-Load the chamber with a depth of approximately 0.5 cm of solvent A. Cover with a Petri dish.
-Wait for the solvent to saturate the atmosphere in the chamber. - 2.
+- 1. Prepare the elution chamber.
+Load the elution chamber with ca 0.5 cm in height of eluent A. Cover it with a Petri dish.
+Wait for the eluent to saturate the atmosphere in the elution chamber. - 2.
 Prepare your samples.
-You are provided with a sample of 4-nitrobenzaldehyde in an amber glass vial labelled TLC standard (referred as S on the TLC).
+You are provided with a sample of 4-nitrobenzaldehyde in an amber glass vial labeled TLC standard (referred to as S on the TLC).
 You have also kept a small sample of your crude product (vial C) and your recrystallised product (vial R) in two other amber glass vials.
-Add approximately 1 mL of ethanol into each vial in order to dissolve the samples. - 3.
+Add ca 1 mL of ethanol in each of the vials in order to dissolve the samples. - 3.
 Prepare your TLC plate.
-Use a pencil to draw carefully the start line (1 cm from the bottom of the plate) and mark the positions of the 3 samples.
-Label them S (Starting material), C (Crude product) and R (Recrystallised product), as shown in Figure 3.
+Use a pencil to draw carefully the start line (1 cm above the bottom of the plate) and mark the positions in order to spot the 3 samples.
+Label them S (Starting material), C (Crude product) and R (Recrystallised product), as described in Figure 3.
 On the top left of the plate, write your Student Code.
-On the top right of the plate, write the solvent you use (first Eluent A, then Eluent B).
-Spot the three samples on the plate, using the capillary spotters.
+On the top right of the plate, write the eluent you use (first Eluent A, then Eluent B).
+Spot the three samples on the plate, using capillary spotters.